The definitive guide to living and working in the Cayman Islands

 Tel: (345) 949 7366 Fax: (345) 949 8652

-Specialising in: Work Permits (temporary and full), Business Visitor Permits, Business Staffing Plans, Permanent Residence, The Right to be Caymanian, Immigration appeals and Naturalisation as a British Overseas Territories Citizen.
+Specialising in: Permanent Residence, Work Permits, Business Visitor Permits, Business Staffing Plans, The Right to be Caymanian, Immigration appeals and Naturalisation as a British Overseas Territories Citizen.
+Also business establishment and Trade and Business licensing.

 SteppingStones Recruitment Ltd.